brainflow-dev/brainflow/docs/SupportedBoards.rst

 - board_id: 4
 - ip_address field of BrainFlowInputParams structure should contain WiFi Shield Ip address(in direct mode its 192.168.4.1)
-- ip_protocol field of BrainFlowInputParams structure should be IpProtocolType.TCP
 - ip_port field of BrainFlowInputParams structure should be any local port which is free right now

 Supported platforms: